Home / Career Guides / Network Administrator

 Employment projections

-According to the U.S. Bureau of Labor Statistics, job opportunities for network and computer systems administrators are projected to grow by 3% through 2031.
-This is about as fast as the average for all occupations.
-Demand for them will continue to grow as firms invest in newer and faster technology and mobile networks.
+According to the U.S. Bureau of Labor Statistics, the job market for network and computer systems administrators is expected to grow by 3% through 2031.
+This growth rate is on par with the average for all jobs.
+The demand for skilled admins will likely increase as companies continue to upgrade their technology and expand their mobile networks.
+This steady demand suggests a stable future for those in or entering this field, making it a promising career choice for tech-savvy individuals.

 Network administrator career tips